Medically reviewed by Dr. Pallavi Mhaskar, Senior Nutrition Coach

 Whole wheat is richer in fibre when compared to maida.
 This is because wheat retains the endosperm that gets stripped during the production of maida and endosperm is rich in fibre.

-Fibre increases the weight of your faeces and softens it.
+Fibre increases the weight of your feces and softens it.
 Due to this fact, it helps in the easy movement of the faeces in the intestinal tract with fewer strains preventing the problem of constipation.

 In addition to this, fibre also acts as food for the intestinal flora and promotes pro-biotic growth leading to a healthy bowel movement.
 Above all, it helps in the control of sugar level as the fibre slows down the release of sugar from food into the bloodstream.